haiyingdong/IS2103/README.md

 Developed in NetBeans, hosted by GlassFish Server 4.0 (yes they suck)

-Overall Grade for this project : 100%
+Overall Grade for this project : 100% with bonus pts